 The exams are conducted according to Danish law.

 Studieprøven is designed for foreigners who want to apply for admission to academic programs or further improve their Danish language skills beyond Course 3.

 Passing Studieprøven is a prerequisite for admission to many university level educational programs in Denmark.
 That means the lessons are geared toward building the Danish language skills required for completing an academic program.
 The goal is to equip you for reasoning, assessing and participating in discussions at an advanced level on the basis of insight into relevant cultural and social factors in Denmark.

 You will be working with authentic, current texts dealing with social conditions in Denmark.
 In addition, the lessons are designed to prepare you for the exam.
-The exam includes segments for verbal communication, reading, writing and listening comprehension.
+The exam includes segments for verbal communication, reading and writing.